System of a Down (album)

 System of a Down is the debut studio album by the American heavy metal band System of a Down, released on June 30, 1998, by American Recordings and Columbia Records.
 The album was certified Gold by the Recording Industry Association of America in February 2000.
 After the success of the band's following album, Toxicity (2001), System of a Down was certified platinum and has since gone double platinum.

+In 2022, Eli Enis of Revolver included the song "Suite-Pee" in his list of the "10 Heaviest Nu-Metal Songs of All Time".
+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it third.

-Composition and lyrics
+Music and lyrics

-The album is generally considered nu metal and alternative metal.
-The song "Suite-Pee" is a criticism of pedophilia within the Catholic Church and religious extremism.
+The album is generally considered nu metal and alternative metal, frequently utilizing low guitar tunings such as drop C. The song "Suite-Pee" is a criticism of pedophilia within the Catholic Church and religious extremism.
 "Sugar" is about the world's population's over use and reliance on drugs and other substances, as well as the predatory state of media like the news, while "P.L.U.C.K" is about the Armenian genocide.

 Artwork

 John Heartfield's poster inspired the album cover for the album.

 The cover artwork is from a 1928 anti-fascist poster designed by visual artist John Heartfield for the Communist Party of Germany.
 The text on the original poster translates as: "A hand has 5 fingers!
 With these 5 grab the enemy!"
 This slogan inspired part of the text contained on the back of the album: "The hand has five fingers, capable and powerful, with the ability to destroy as well as create".
-Later, it is written in bold letters: "Open your eyes, open your mouths, close your hands and make a fist" (used later by Serj Tankian in the song "Uneducated Democracy").
-The artwork also bears a close resemblance to the cover of George Harrison's album Living in the Material World.
+Later, it is written in bold letters: "Open your eyes, open your mouths, close your hands and make a fist."
+Serj Tankian later reused the phrase in the song "Uneducated Democracy" from his 2012 album Harakiri.